thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Building Collision Simulations: An Introduction to Computer Graphics](https://www.youtube.com/watch?v=eED4bSkYCB8): I really like this video. this video builds a particle collision simulation, and goes over various topics to speed it up with a higher amount of particles.

+- [Performance optimizations for voxel graphics](https://www.youtube.com/watch?v=40JzyaOYJeY): this video goes over various space and performance optimizations you can apply to voxel engines.

+> you may notice the link name doesn't match with the video's title. that's because I used the title assigned to it by [Dearrow](https://dearrow.ajay.app/) because it's not as clickbait or as sensationalist as the video's title.

 <h2 id="music">some tunez</h2>

 this is, straight up, just links to music I like to listen to, ordered alphabetically, with links